 3. Live your dreams in a movie-themed garden bar

-The first one is to create a DIY garden bar dedicated to your favourite film or franchise – think of it as a shrine for movie libations.
+The first one is to create a DIY garden bar dedicated to your favourite film or franchise – think of it as a shrine for movie memorabilia.
 Here, getting the right atmosphere and garden bar accessories is key.
+You’ll need:

 If the long-running American sitcom Cheers is more to your liking, then you’ll naturally aim for a mini-replica of the eponymous Boston bar.